Mohammad Sadeq Rouhani

 Rohani resided in Qom.
 He claimed to have gained ijtihad from the grand Ayatollah Abu al-Qasim al-Khoei, at the age of 14.
 He announced his marja'iyya after the death of grand Ayatollah Hossein Borujerdi, at the age of 35.

 Rohani was one of the first senior clerics to be placed under house arrest under direct order from grand Ayatollah Ruhollah Khomeini just a few years after the Iranian revolution.
-Rohani was a critic of the Iranian government nowadays.
+Rohani was for a time a critic of the Iranian government.

 Early life and education

 Rohani was born on 16 July 1926, to Sayyid Mahmoud Rohani (d.
 1961), a renowned instructor in the Islamic seminary of Qom.
 It is believed that his father was the person who convinced Sheikh Abd al-Karim al-Haeri to move to the city of Qom and establish the seminary there.

 His mother was the daughter of Sayyid Ahmed Tabatabei Qomi, an Imam of the Fatima Masumeh Shrine.
 His brother, Muhammad Rohani (d.
 1997), was also a grand Ayatollah.